Spend a season in Rocky Mountain National Park and Surrounding National Forests

 Crews are located throughout northern Colorado’s Rocky Mountain National Park and Arapaho-Roosevelt National Forests.
 Each crew will live and work in either Rocky Mountain National Park or the Arapaho-Roosevelt National Forests.
 Below you will find information about each of the RMC-CC’s crews, including living location, work schedule, and general type of work throughout the season.
 These details may be subject to slight changes throughout the season.

-All RMC Conservation Corps crews will work from May 28 to August 9, 2024.
-The optional extended season through late October is available to all Corps members.
+All RMC-CC crews will work from May 27th to August 7th.
+The extended season continues through October 17th and is available to all program applicants.

 Crews Partnering with the National Park Service in Rocky Mountain National Park